j-isreal/openvpn-install-mgmt/README.md

 - uses a file to track serial number of last client
 - creates new client as client<i>nnn</i>
 - does everything as above ```openvpn-install-mgmt.sh``` script, creating password-protected zip and Apache web user, and confirmation email

+**sample.clientsite.com.zip** archive of sample client website:
+- unzip to web server, see README.md in archive for instructions

 <br />